www.vatican.va

 tscherrig

-Cardinal Emil Paul Tscherrig, former Apostolic Nuncio in Italy and in San Marino, was born in Unterems, Switzerland, on 3 February 1947.
+Cardinal Emil Paul Tscherrig, former Apostolic Nuncio in Italy and San Marino, was born in Unterems, Switzerland, on 3 February 1947.

-On 4 May 1996, Pope John Paul II appointed him titular archbishop of Voli and Apostolic Nuncio in Burundi.
+On 4 May 1996 Pope John Paul II appointed him Titular Archbishop of Voli and Apostolic Nuncio in Burundi.
 His episcopal consecration was presided over by Cardinal Secretary of State Angelo Sodano on 27 June of the same year.

 Member of: